TalhaAhmed2000/TalhaAhmed2000.github.io/_pages/markdown.md

 #### Key Takeaways:
 - Before reading this paper, I had only come across *exact* terminology when studying gradient descent and its various learning step methodologies including backtracking line search, inexact line search and **exact** line search.
 - It seemed quiti intuitive and simple at first, i.e. trying to find the optimal learning step by minimizing over all possiblities and choosing the one giving the lowest function value.
-But I quickly realized that solving this optimization problem is not practical for large scale systems.
+But one swiftly realizes that solving this optimization problem is not practical for large scale systems.
 - Here similarly in this picture, exact value set iteration i.e. choosing optimal *Expected Future Discounted Reward/Cost* at each iteration does seem to work quite well.
 - However, I believe its precisely due to the exact approach the author expresses that the algorithm is vulnerable to the curse of dimensionality and for large state/action spaces, the VSI algorithm becomes intractable.